Muffinz1/alx-low_level_programming/0x14-bit_manipulation/README.md

 1- script prints the binary representation of a number.

 2- script that prints the value of a bit at a given index.

+3- script that sets the value of a bit to 1 at a given index.